 Unlike other states, Colorado generally does not provide for expungement or sealing criminal records except for minors prosecuted in juvenile court.

-An experienced Colorado DUI defense lawyer can help you fight a first-time DUI.
-There are a number of possible defenses to Colorado DUI charges, depending on the specific facts of your case.
+An experienced DUI defense lawyer can help you fight a Colorado DUI first offense.
+There are a number of possible defenses to DUI charges, depending on the specific facts of your case.

 If you have been arrested on suspicion of drunk driving or driving under the influence of drugs, you should contact a Colorado DUI attorney as soon as possible.
 Remember, you only have 7 days to request a hearing to keep your license.
 A DUI case can take time to investigate and research, involving: